KibromBerihu/ai4elife/readme.md

 ### [Easy use: testing mode](#virtual) <a name="easy-use-testing-mode"> </a>

 Please make sure that you organized your data as in the [Required folder structure](#-required-folder-structure).
+### For reproducibility and better accuracy, please use OPTION 2.
 1. **Option 1:** Using the virtual environment: <br/><br>
     1. Change to the source directory: `cd  path/to/ai4elife/` <br/><br>
     2. Activate the virtual environment:    `conda activate myenv` <br/><br>